Buying a motorbike/scooter

 • Suspension should not be leaking, springs/shock absorbers should be in good working order.
 The suspension travel should operate smoothly.

-• Other things to check should be the condition of the chain, and working horn; have the mirrors been removed, and if so, does the current owner still have them?
+• Other things to check should be the condition of the chain and working horn; have the mirrors been removed, and if so, does the current owner still have them?
 If the bike was fitted with mirrors by the manufacturer, they must be fitted when you attend our training.

-If in doubt, get a trained mechanic to look at the bike before you buy, at the very least, get someone with the correct license category and insurance to take it for a test ride.
+If in doubt, get a trained mechanic to look at the bike before you buy.
+At the very least, get someone with the correct license category and insurance to take it for a test ride.

 Teaching safe and responsible riding in Guernsey